fineanmol/plant-tree/README.md

-🌳 Updated on Thu, 28 Aug 2025 12:38:01 GMT
+🌿 Updated on Thu, 28 Aug 2025 17:04:47 GMT

-> "The best error message is the one that never shows up."
+> "Any fool can write code that a computer can understand."